Events - Upcoming

 Thinking about applying for the International Internship Program (IIP) this year?
 Past interns will be present to talk about their IIP placements and IIP staff will explain the application process for summer 2017.
 This is the final IIP info session of the year!

 Oct 25, 2016 · 4:30 p.m.– 5:30 p.m. · Lewis Library, Room 120

 This session presents an overview of the Truman Scholarship, and a representative from the Truman Scholarship Foundation will be on hand to address your specific questions.
 The Truman Scholarship Program awards approximately 55-65 scholarships to JUNIORS in recognition of their outstanding leadership records and potential, academic achievement and desire to pursue a career in public service.
 The award provides up to $30,000 to apply toward graduate study in the U.S. or abroad in a wide variety of fields.

-The Martin A. Dale ’53 Fellowship enables an outstanding Princeton senior to devote the year following graduation to an independent project of extraordinary merit that will widen the recipient’s experience of the world and significantly enhance his or her personal growth and intellectual development.
-The fellowship embodies the conviction of its donor, Martin A. Dale ’53, of the transformative potential of a year-long project of focused effort and self-discovery before a new graduate embarks on the next major phase of life and career.
+The Dale Fellowship enables an outstanding Princeton senior to devote the year following graduation to an independent project of extraordinary merit that will widen the recipient’s experience of the world and significantly enhance his or her personal growth and intellectual development.

 Nov 11, 2016 · 4:30 p.m.– 6:00 p.m. · Aaron Burr 213